ryanklee/LLM-Workflow-Director/TEST_PROBLEM_PROGRESS.md

 1. Asynchronous Method Implementation Issue (Highest Likelihood, Confirmed)
    - The `debug_dump` method in MockClaudeClient is not properly implemented as an asynchronous method.
    - Validation: Confirmed by the TypeError in the test output.
-   - Status: Needs implementation.
+   - Status: Implemented, needs verification.

 2. Incorrect Fixture Usage (High Likelihood, Under Investigation)
    - The test might be using the fixture incorrectly, not accessing the MockClaudeClient object properly.
    - Validation: Need to review how the fixture is being used in the test and ensure the MockClaudeClient instance is correctly passed.

-3. Teardown Error (High Likelihood, New)
+3. Teardown Error (High Likelihood, Partially Addressed)
    - The teardown process is trying to access an attribute (`rep_call`) on a coroutine object instead of the test result.
    - Validation: Confirmed by the AttributeError in the test output.
-   - Status: Needs implementation.
+   - Status: Partially implemented, needs verification.

 4. Fixture Return Value Mismatch (Medium Likelihood, Under Investigation)
    - The `mock_claude_client_with_responses` fixture might not be returning the expected MockClaudeClient object.